Micralign: Exiting the market

 While Perkin-Elmer was introducing the Micralign, several other companies were working on different solutions to the same basic problem of focussing a light across the ever-growing wafers.
 GCA, formerly Geophysical Corporation of America, had been working on a concept that focused on only a small part of the wafer at a time, magnifying the image of the mask about 10-to-1 so it could shine more light through a much larger mask and make up for the fact that it used only a single band of UV light.
 IBM had purchased one at about the same time the Micralign came to market, but gave up on the system and concluded it could never work.

 By 1981, GCA had solved the problems in the stepper system.
 During that period, the chip industry had continually moved to denser features and more complex designs.
 The Micralign was running out of resolution, while the additional magnification in the GCA system allowed it to operate at finer feature sizes.
 With roughly the same speed that the Micralign ended sales of contact printers, GCA's stepper ended sales of the Micralign.
 Perkin-Elmer had simply not listened to its customers who were clamoring for higher resolution, and ignored the research and development of newer systems.

-Instead of steppers, the Model 600 bet on extreme ultraviolet (EUV) as a solution to the resolution problem.
-IBM used these to run a memory chip series, but no one else had an effective photoresist that worked in EUV, and few other customers purchased the system.
+Instead of steppers, the Perkin-Elmer Model 600 bet on "deep UV" (DUV) as a solution to the resolution problem.
+IBM used these to run a memory chip series, but no-one else had an effective photoresist that worked in DUV, and few other customers purchased the system.
 Steppers were far slower than the Micralign and much more expensive, so sales started very slowly, but by the mid-1980s the stepper was rapidly taking over the market.

 In an effort to stay in the market, in 1984 Perkin-Elmer purchased Censor, a stepper company from Liechtenstein.
 The product never made major inroads in the market, and in spite of GCA's bankruptcy in 1987, Perkin-Elmer decided to give up on the Microlithography Division and put it on the market in April 1989, along with their electron-beam lithography (EBL) division.
 The EBL work quickly sold, but the aligner division lingered.
 In 1990 it was purchased by the Silicon Valley Group (SVGL) in a multi-way deal involving IBM whose involvement was brokered by Nikon.
 SVGL was purchased by ASML Holding in 2001.